cesar8489/office-docs-powershell/exchange/exchange-ps/exchange/New-OrganizationSegment.md

 ```

 ### -UserGroupFilter
 The UserGroupFilter parameter uses OPath filter syntax to specify the members of the organization segment.
-The syntax is `"Property -ComparisonOperator 'Value'"` (for example, `"MemberOf -eq 'Engineering Department'"` or `"ExtensionAttribute1 -eq 'DayTrader'"`).
+The syntax is `"Property -ComparisonOperator 'Value'"` (for example, `"MemberOf -eq 'Engineering@contoso.com'"` or `"ExtensionAttribute1 -eq 'DayTrader'"`).

 - Enclose the whole OPath filter in double quotation marks " ".
 If the filter contains system values (for example, `$true`, `$false`, or `$null`), use single quotation marks ' ' instead.
 Although this parameter is a string (not a system block), you can also use braces { }, but only if the filter doesn't contain variables.
 - Property is a filterable property.
 For more information, see [Attributes for information barrier policies](https://docs.microsoft.com/microsoft-365/compliance/information-barriers-attributes).